 Small but confident steps are important when you enter a highly competitive e-commerce market.
-In this article, we explain how to start right and what you need for that.
+In this article, we explain how to start a marketplace startup and what you need for that.

 In simple words, an online marketplace is a platform that connects buyers with multiple brands and handles money transactions between them.
 Nowadays, online purchases are becoming a norm for people of any generation – this is one of the main reasons to consider starting your business in this niche.
 But it is not the only one.

 Why creating an online marketplace is a good idea